 However, with all these means and efforts, not all needs can be satisfied, and not all students can be helped.
 Therefore, wherever possible, we try to provide further opportunities for financing our services.
 Help us - so studying succeeds!

 Finally, I would like to draw your attention to our long-term commitment to the association "Hilfe für krebskranke Kinder Frankfurt e.V.".
 Every year about 2,000 children and adolescents develop cancer in Germany.
-That is why the Studierendenwerk Frankfurt am Main has been collecting donations within the "Adventsessen" campaign during the pre-Christmas period for more than 25 years.
-To our delight, almost 190,000 euros has come together during this long period of time.
+That is why the Studierendenwerk Frankfurt am Main has been collecting donations within the "Adventsessen" campaign during the pre-Christmas period for more than 30 years.
+To our delight, more than 220,000 euros have come together during this long period of time.

 If you also want to become involved with young people and their studies, please contact me directly: